 The FBI conducted database reviews, checks, but was unable to further identify the person who actually made the comment.

-Again, as a native South Floridian, my heart goes out to the victims, the families and friends, and the entire community.
+Again, as a native South Floridian, my heart goes out to the victims, the families, and friends, and the entire community.

 Thank you.

-What you heard first was the first warning that the FBI had gotten, you know, see something, say something, and that was a guy on social media.
+What you heard first was the first warning that the FBI had gotten, you know, see something, say something.

-Oh, I want to be a professional school shooter, and he got it to the FBI.
+I want to be a professional school shooter.

 The FBI did follow up and interview the guy that sent them that screenshot and told them about that the next day.

-And the second screw up is so bad that the FBI director had to personally apologize to the victims and families, but they got a tip last month uh on this one issue that we told you about, but then we find out now that there was a second one.
+And the second screw-up is so bad that the FBI director had to personally apologize to the victims and families.

-The agency admitted that they received a call January 5th, 2018 from a person close to Cruz who contacted the FBI through their public access line tip line to express concerns about Cruz's erratic behavior and disturb uh disturbing Social media postings, quote, under established protocols, the information provided by the caller should have been assessed as a potential threat to life, the statement said.
+The agency admitted that they received a call January 5th, 2018 from a person close to Cruz who contacted the FBI through their public access line tip line to express concerns about Cruz's erratic behavior and disturbing social media postings.

 And we have determined that these protocols were not followed for the information received on January 5th.

-The caller's information was not forwarded to the Miami FBI field office.
+Now, the caller's information was not forwarded to the Miami FBI field office.

 Quote, no further investigation was conducted at the time.